Vishnuanand77/Flutter-Chat-App/README.md

 - Using cloud functions
 - User authentication and validation
 - Storing extra user information
+- Making UI in collaboration with firebase storage
+    - Storing user images and displaying them in the chat
+    - Storing username in firebase and displaying them in chat

 The final app is a full fledged deployable app.